Policy Number: VI-4.00(A)

 VII.
 Name Removal Procedures

-- A. Requests for the removal of a name from a Facility or Program can be submitted to the Office of the President by any member of the campus community including faculty, staff, students, and alumni.
+- Requests for the removal of a name from a Facility or Program can be submitted to the Office of the President by any member of the campus community including faculty, staff, students, and alumni.

 - Name removal requests should include a letter providing the rationale for the request that addresses the following: